 How to Overcome Your Specific Fear of Driving

-Once you find out what exactly scares you while driving, sit next to an experienced driver among your family or friends, and observe how they do it.
+Once you find out what exactly scares you while driving, sit next to an experienced driver among your family or friends and observe how they do it.

 Draw from your memories and fill your mind with those feelings.
-Not so difficult when you are in the passenger seat with eyes closed.
+Not so difficult when you are in the passenger seat with your eyes closed.

 Now once every minute, for two seconds each, open your eyes and imagine yourself in the driver’s seat driving the car.
 Continue this cycle for 15-20 minutes or until the feeling of fear dissociates with driving on the freeway.
-Open your eyes and continue to imagine yourself driving with those feelings still in your mind.
+Open your eyes and continue to imagine yourself going with those feelings still in your mind.

 Now switch places with your partner and practice.
 You’ll feel much better than going it all alone.
 You can overcome your fear of driving on freeways or bridges or anything else in this way.

 What is your fear of driving over bridges anyway?
 Isn’t the bridge going to collapse?
 All you need to do is look straight ahead and follow a straight line behind the other cars in front of you.
 If you do this, you won’t hit the sides or crash into the separator.
 Practice the reprogramming technique, and you’ll be fine.

 Take it to step by step.
 It’s a wise thing to do, especially if your fear of driving tends towards phobia.
 If you fear driving over bridges, first drive over tiny ones.